ftwkoopmans/goat/README.md

 ```
 library(goat)

+# optionally, set the working directory (where output files from this example will be stored)
+# note that this path will be printed to console later on in the example so you can always find your results
+# setwd("C:/DATA") # e.g. on Windows, this is how one would set the working directory to C:/DATA

 # download GO genesets  (only downloads once, caches data on your computer)
 genesets_asis = load_genesets_go_bioconductor()
-# example genelist, one of the datasets already bundled with the R package
+# example genelist: one of the datasets already bundled with the R package.
-# later examples will show how prepare your own data table / genelist
+# later examples will show how prepare your own data table / genelist.
 data("goat_example_datasets")
 genelist = goat_example_datasets$`Hondius 2021:mass-spec:PMID33492460`